EMDR Trauma Therapy in Kent

 -

-Experiences of abuse or bullying
+Experiences of sexual, physical, or emotional abuse

 -